NandiniAgrawal15/Automation/README.md

 # InstagramAutomation
-This project gives the features of basic instagram Automation
+This project gives the features of basic Instagram Automation.

 Features:-
 <br/>